Xianyang/flutter-wallet-demo/README.md

 ### 1.1. iOS

 In iOS, passes are represented by files with extension `.pkpass`.
-To create a pass, follows offical guide [here](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/PassKit_PG/YourFirst.html#//apple_ref/doc/uid/TP40012195-CH2-SW1).
+To create a pass, please follow the [offical guide](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/PassKit_PG/YourFirst.html#//apple_ref/doc/uid/TP40012195-CH2-SW1).

 I have created a pass with information below: